Today’s watch list includes Cenovus Energy Inc. (NYSE:CVE) stock

 Cenovus Energy Inc. (NYSE: CVE) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Capital World Investors holding total of 122.52 million shares that make 6.34% of the company’s total number of shares and are currently priced at 2.22 billion.
+Mar 30, 2022, it was reported that the Company’s largest institutional holder is Capital Research Global Investors holding total of 121.42 million shares that make 6.23% of the company’s total number of shares and are currently priced at 2.03 billion.

 An overview of Cenovus Energy Inc.’s technicals